rdai324/rust_vim/README.md

 Once the user has typed out a desired command to run, users can press the [Enter] key to submit and run the command, before returning to Normal Mode if the file was not closed.
 Implemented commands are shown below:
 * [:w] to write and save over the file without quitting rust-vim
 * [:q] to terminate rust-vim without writing to the file, and then restore the terminal window to its previous state before starting rust-vim
+    * This command will first display a pop-up window asking the user to confirm their intention to quit without saving
+    * Options can be selected with left/right arrow keys
+    * Selected option can be confirmed using [Enter] key
-    * If there are unsaved changes detected in the file, the operation fails, and users will be returned to the Normal Mode with an appropriate error message
+    * Users can also hit [Esc] to cancel the command, closing the pop-up and returning them to Normal Mode
 * [:wq] to write and save over the file, terminate rust-vim, and then restore the terminal window to its previous state before starting rust-vim
-* [:num] to toggle whether rust-vim should also display line numbers to the left of the file contents.
+* [:num] to toggle whether rust-vim should also display line numbers to the left of the file contents
+* [:dd] to delete the current file line at the cursor

 If the submitted command does not match any of the above, the user is returned to the Normal Mode with an error message shown in the status bar informing the user that their command was invalid.
 This error message goes away after any user input is received.

 ### Search Mode
-In Command Mode, the cursor is locked, and users can no longer move it with arrow keys.
-Instead, users can type in the desired string to be queried for in the file. rust-vim automatically records the user’s keystrokes, and displays them for reference in the status bar below the file contents.
+In Search Mode, the cursor is locked, and users can no longer move it with arrow keys.
+Instead, users can type in the desired string to be queried for in the file. rust-vim automatically records the user’s keystrokes, and displays them for reference in the status bar below the file contents. rust-vim supports Regex searching.

 Users can use the [Backspace] key to delete the right-most character of the command being typed, in case they make a mistake.
 Deleting all characters in this manner (including the [/] character used to enter Search Mode) will return users back to Normal Mode.
 Users can also use the [Esc] key to exit Search Mode prematurely without querying anything, returning them back to Normal Mode.

 Once a user has finished typing the string they wish to search for, they can submit the query using the [Enter] key.
-If matches are found, rust-vim will automatically highlight them and scroll to the next match.
-From here, the user can use the following hotkeys
+If matches are found, rust-vim will automatically highlight them and return the user to Normal Mode.
+Search highlights will persist until the user hits [Esc] in Normal Mode, or until the user begins a new search query.
-* [n] to jump to the next match if it exists
-* [p] to jump to the previous match if it exists
-* [Esc] to exit Search Mode, turning off match highlights and returning to Normal Mode

-If rust-vim does not find any matches for the submitted query in the file, users are automatically returned to Normal Mode with an error message indicating this result.
+If rust-vim does not find any matches for the submitted query in the file, users are returned to Normal Mode with an error message indicating this result.
 ## Reproducibility Guide
 To build rust-vim, first ensure that cargo has been installed on the system.
 You can install cargo by following these instructions here: https://doc.rust-lang.org/cargo/getting-started/installation.html